waywardgeek/infnoise/README.md

 billions, until the signal is an unpredictable digital signal.
 This signal is then sampled to see if it's a 0 or 1.

-The problem with this aproach is the weak noise source can easily be influenced by other nearby signals, which may be under the control of an attacker, or perhaps observable by an attacker, enabling him to predict the output.
+The problem with this approach is the weak noise source can easily be influenced by other nearby signals, which may be under the control of an attacker, or perhaps observable by an attacker, enabling him to predict the output.
 Systems built with massive amplification of tiny noise sources often require power supply filters and EMI shielding, and even then remain difficult to prove secure.
+Generally, an expert analog designer is needed to get it right.

 Intel's RDRAND instruction is a perfect example.
 It uses rapid amplification of thermal noise to determine the power-up state of a latch.
-Unfortunately, this source of entropy is highly power-supply, cross-talk, and substrate current sensitive.
+Unfortunately, this source of entropy is highly power-supply and cross-talk sensitive.
 Intel claims to have carefully shielded their thermal noise source, but without a thorough pubic audit of both the design and layout, including all potential sources of interference, it is not possible to trust the RDRAND instruction as the source of entropy for cryptography.